A record-breaking 2,000+ guests filled out Eldon Building for the 2019 Graduate Show, which opened on Friday 7 June.

 The evening kicked off with a staff reception hosted by Professor Trevor Keeble, Dean of the Faculty of Creative and Cultural Industries, where staff were recognised for their commitment to this year’s Graduate Show.
 Staff celebrated the success of University of Portsmouth students and were thanked for all of their hard work and effort put into getting students to the point where they are ready for employment.
 The show was then opened to the public from 5pm with a celebratory performance by Batala Portsmouth.

 The School of Creative Technologies filled Eldon foyer and drew people in with their brand new pillar display.
-Five pillars were handmade to showcase student work from Computer Animation & Visual Effects, Computer Games Technology, Computer Games Enterprise, Digital Media and Creative Media Technologies.
+Five pillars were handmade to showcase student work from Computer Animation & Visual Effects, Computer Games Technology, Computer Games Production, Digital Media and Creative Media Technologies.
 Alongside these, guests also had the opportunity to experience real life simulations made by our students collaborating with the Royal Navy and Novatech simulators.

 Novatech sponsored a very successful CCI networking evening called the Creative Industries Big Networking Night, attended by industry partners and cultural organisations, during Graduate Show Week.
 Other activities taking place during Graduate Show Week were a number of tours for groups, such as the VC’s Exec team, UoP staff tours and international student tours.
 Regional schools and colleges were inspired by the shows and enjoyed exciting demonstrations and talks by academics and technicians.
 There was also an academic screen-writing symposium finishing off the week.